maxluchterhand1/fire-bloc/README.md

 in Firestore.
 Each of those collections contains the state of every `FireBloc` and `FireCubit`.

 Since the state of `FireBloc` and `FireCubit` may be loaded over network, there is no way to guarantee that the state is available when first accessed.
-Therefore, the state is wrapped around a sealed class `Option`.
+Therefore, the state is wrapped by a sealed class `Option`.

 ```dart